Breckinridge County, Kentucky: History

 The area presently bounded by Kentucky state lines was a part of the U.S. State of Virginia, known as Kentucky County when the British colonies separated themselves in the American Revolutionary War.
 In 1780, the Virginia legislature divided the previous Kentucky County into three smaller units: Fayette, Jefferson, and Lincoln.
 In 1791, this area was separated into the State of Kentucky; it became effective on June 1, 1792.
 From that time, the original three counties were divided several times.
 A portion of Jefferson County was split off as Nelson County in 1784; a portion of Nelson was split off as Hardin County in 1792; the present Breckinridge County was split off from Hardin in 1799.

 In August 1779, Sinclair Hardin (first cousin of Captain William Hardin, the founder of Hardin's Fort), was killed by Shawnee Indians while taking a drink at Big Springs.
 He was the first white settler in Breckinridge County to be killed by Native Americans.
 The Indian threat continued for several years.
 However, the only sizable expedition against the Native Americans that Breckinridge County settlers took part in culminated in the Battle of Saline Creek in August 1786, in Illinois.
 The battle only lasted a few minutes, with fierce hand-to-hand combat.
 Between 18 and 30 Shawnee warriors were killed, with six more wounded.
 The remainder of the Shawnee fled.
 Captain William Hardin had commanded the Kentucky volunteers, many of whom also were killed or wounded.
 Hardin's militia brought home 16 Shawnee scalps, nine captured horses, 17 muskets, and "a mighty nice sword".

+The bloodiest slave rebellion in Kentucky before the American Civil War took place in Breckinridge County on the Ohio River in September 1826.
+Enslaved people in transit to the Natchez slave market killed their captors and attempted to travel north to freedom, but were apprehended.
+Five of the leaders of the rebellion were executed by hanging, while the survivors were re-enslaved in Bourbon County, Kentucky and the Deep South.